strug-hub/VikNGS/source/input.rst

 ~~~~~~~~~~
 The remaining columns are used to specify covariates.
 Covariates can either be continuous or categorical.
 If every value in a covariate column is numeric, the column will be treated as a continuous covariate.
 If a single non-numeric value is identified, the covariate will be treated as categorical and a new dummy covariate will be made for EVERY unique value (high cardinality categorical variables can result in significantly longer computation time).

 BED File (Optional)
 -----------------------

 Elucidation of associated rare variants can be challenging because the frequency of the associated allele can be extremely low.
 To improve the power of statistical tests that identify rare alleles, it is necessary to collapse a group of linked variants and perform the association test on a genetic region rather than individual SNPs.
 For rare variant association in vikiNGS, a collapsing strategy must be specified.

-There are four types of collapsing strategies available:
+There are three types of collapsing strategies available:
-Collapse every k
+- Collapse every \\(k\\)
-Collapse by gene
+- Collapse by gene
-Collapse by coding region
-Collapse by exon
+- Collapse by exon

 By default, the variants will be read and filtered from an input VCF file.
-After the filtering step, the first kth variants will be collapsed together, followed by the next set of k non-overlapping variants and so on (k=5 by default).
+After the filtering step, the first \\(k\\)th variants will be collapsed together, followed by the next set of \\(k\\) non-overlapping variants and so on (\\(k=5\\) by default).

 To collapse variants in a more biologically relevant way, a BED file must be provided specifying the collapsible regions.
-A BED file is a tab-delimited which describes genomic features intended to be used for visualization in a genome browser.
-The format is specified by UCSC Genome Bioinformatics, detailed information can be found on their web page.
+A BED file is a tab-delimited table which describes genomic features intended to be used for visualization in a genome browser.
+The format is specified by UCSC Genome Bioinformatics, detailed information can be found on their `web page <https://genome.ucsc.edu/FAQ/FAQformat.html>`_ web page.
 Every line describes a single region as follows

 The first three columns specify the gene

-1:chrom - The name of the chromosome matching the first column in the VCF file.
+1: chrom - The name of the chromosome matching the first column in the VCF file.

 2: chromStart - The starting position of the gene on the chromosome (starting from 0)

 3: chromEnd - The ending position of the gene on the chromosome.
 This base is not included in the gene.

 For example, to specify the first 250 bases on chromosome 4: